tan-zhihao1/kickpi-book/rk3576/en/10-Image Burnning.md

 ## Instructions

-sdk - refers to the source code.
+SDK - refers to the source code.
 For the specific name, please refer to the SDK Source Code Compilation.

-## 固件烧录
+## Firmware Burning

 ### AndroidTool工具路径